spiral/docs/http/request-response.md

 ```

 #### Uploaded Files
-To get a list of the uploaded files or individual file use the `files` bag and `file` method.
-Every uploaded file instance is represented
+To get a list of the uploaded files or individual files, use the `files` bag and `file` method.
+Every uploaded file instance represented
-using `UploadedFileInterface` which is part of PSR7.
+using `UploadedFileInterface`, which is part of PSR7.

 ```php
 dump($this->input->files->all());
 dump($this->input->file('upload'));
 ```

-> Per PSR all files will be organized to valid hierarchy, which differs from default way php handle uploaded files, you can use dot notation to access nested file instances.
+> Per PSR, all files organized to logical hierarchy, which differs from default way php handle uploaded files.
+You can use dot notation to access nested file instances.

 ### Simplified methods
-In addition to data methods and InputBags `InputManager` provides set of methods to read various properties of active request.
+In addition to data methods and InputBags, `InputManager` provides a set of methods to read various properties of active requests.

 ```php
 //Request Uri path, will always include leading /